-\Due to the smaller number of probationers in some intensive programs, the actual success rate may experience drastic fluctuations.
+^{}Due to the smaller number of probationers in some intensive programs, the actual success rate may experience drastic fluctuations.
+Adult ISP began transitioning populations in FY2014 to include LSIP (high risk/low need probationers) and to move low risk and/or high need probationers to other programming.